-Step Action 4 Designate and enable router nodes to support the use of a cluster alias.
-At least one node participating in a cluster alias must be configured as a level 1 router. †On VAX systems, you can desi shown in step 1). †On VAX systems, you can designate a computer as a router node when you execute NETCONFIG.COM (as shown in step 1). ‡On Alpha systems, you might does not prompt you with the re ‡On Alpha systems, you might need to enable level 1 routing manually because the NETCONFIG.COM procedure does not prompt you with the routing question.
-Depending on whether the conf follow these instructions: Depending on whether the configuration includes all Alpha nodes or a combination of VAX and Alpha nodes, follow these instructions: IF the cluster consists of THEN Alpha nodes only You must enable level 1 routing manually (see the example below) on one of the Alpha nodes.
-Both Alpha and VAX nodes You do not need to enable level 1 routing on an Alpha node if one of the VAX nodes is already a routing node.
-You do not need to enable the DECnet extended function license DVNETEXT on an Alpha node if one of the VAX nodes is already a routing node.
+4 Designate and enable router nodes to support the use of a cluster alias.
+At least one node participating in a cluster alias must be configured as a level 1 router.

+On Integrity servers and Alpha systems, you might need to enable level 1 routing manually because the NETCONFIG.COM procedure does not prompt you with the routing question.

+Depending on whether the configuration includes a combination of Integrity sever nodes and Alpha nodes, you must enable level 1 routing manually (see the example below) on one of the Alpha nodes.

-‡Example: On Alpha systems, if you need to enable level 1 routing on an Alpha node, invoke the NCP utility to do so.
+Example: On Alpha systems, if you need to enable level 1 routing on Alpha node, invoke the NCP utility to do so.
 For example:

+'''

+$ RUN SYS$SYSTEM:NCP

-\$ RUN SYS\$SYSTEM:NCP NCP> DEFINE EXECUTOR TYPE ROUTING IV
+NCP> DEFINE EXECUTOR TYPE ROUTING IV

+'''

-‡On Alpha systems, level 1 routing is supported to enable cluster alias operations only.
+Note: On Integrity servers and Alpha systems, level 1 routing is supported to enable cluster alias operations only.